clustertech/cpfs-os/docs/devel/code_overview.md

 the DS side the work is node by the `InodeFimDeferMgr` (see `server/fim_defer.hpp`).

+During DS resynchronization, it is required that the MS refrain from performing such DS truncations.
+The operation also needs to wait until existing truncations to complete.
+This is managed in the `DSGOpStateMgr` (see `server/ms/dsg_op_state.hpp`).

 ### Dirty attributes ###

 As discussed in the design document, we need to know which inodes are